 Is it Autism or Speech Delay?

 This was a question that was emailed to me by a friend.
-He has been interested about autism and so wanted to know whether their kiddo had autism or it was just speech delay.
+He was concerned about autism and so wanted to know whether their kiddo had autism or it was just speech delay.

 Most parents today are having that challenge.
-While worried that their kids are not speaking, they are very afraid that it is not autism.
+While worried that their kids are not speaking, they are hoping against hope that it is not autism.

 Well, in most cases, you find that the kids have just delayed in speaking.
 This could be caused by many factors.
-Say for example that the kid is watching lots of TV or playing too much on smartphone, you are speaking in a different language and at their day care, they use another language.
+Say for example that:

-This might create language confusion for the kid and it will take time before they speak.
+This will definitely create language confusion for the kid and it will take time before they speak.
 It could also be that they have receptive or expressive language disorder.
 All these can be assessed by a speech pathologist who will advise you on what to do.

 Well, in this post, I look at that topic in depth.